Marmeus/mad-hyperv/INSTALLATION.md

 Then, download the repository on `C:\`, so it can be accessed pretty easily through Ubuntu WSL

-Finally, once the server is running, open your Ubuntu WSL  as Administrator an execute the following command and wait for it to finish.
+Finally, once the server is running, open your Ubuntu WSL  as an Administrator, and execute the following command and wait for it to finish.
 After that, you can stop and remove the DHCP server.

 ```bash
 cd /mnt/c/capsulecorp-pentest-hyperv/
 vagrant up goku krillin raditz gohan pentest --provision
 ```

-> :warning: If you want to perform a `dist-upgrade` on the Kali (pentest) machine, it might break the enhanced hyper-v session, so you will lose the copy and paste stuff.
+> :warning: If you want to perform `dist-upgrade` or `upgrade` on the Kali (pentest) machine, it might break the enhanced hyper-v session or even brake the GUI, so to recover those features, there is a script at `/home/auditor/install_xrdp.sh`, that you only need to do `chmod +x install_xrdp.sh; sudo ./install_xrdp.sh; sudo reboot` in order to fix everything, hopefully :sweat_smile:.

 # Uninstall